davidmfinol/davidmfinol.github.io/games.md

 vikingsYoutubeId: j6InP6j7MmY
 ---

-# Portfolio
+# Games

-Here are some portfolio pieces; CGS and GameCI are the two big ones.
+Here are some of my game projects; CGS and GameCI are the two big ones.

 ## Card Game Simulator